 Introduction The following paragraphs explain which options that are used by a PPP entry when it opens a PPP session.

-In this subsection ▶ 'Other' Tab
+In this subsection ► 'Other' Tab

 Mode: Triggering of a PPP Session

 Idle Time Limit

 ▶ Local and/or Remote IP: AST570 PPP Client/Server Behavior

 Primary and Secondary DNS Server

 ▶ LCP Echo (Y) Requests

 \blacktriangleright PAP (\checkmark): Authentication Protocols.

-Mode: Triggering of a PPP Session Idle Time Limit Local and/or Remote IP: AST570 PPP Client/Server Behavior Primary and Secondary DNS Server LCP Echo (\nu) Requests PAP (\nu): Authentication Protocols.
+Idle Time Limit Local and/or Remote IP: AST570 PPP Client/Server Behavior Primary and Secondary DNS Server LCP Echo (r) Requests